Mangos489/HelloKittyWhyTheLongFace/README.md

 # HelloKittyWhyTheLongFace
 Quick Draft website for a customer

--Took 1 hr to design on figma
+-Took 1 hr to design on Figma

 -5 hrs to develop the draft.

 The draft has been optimized for mobile screens